Banner

 Technology

-Each FullView® camera uses several discrete cameras to provide unrivaled, live, high-resolution, seamless, artifact-free, blur-free, up-to-360° panoramic images and video of ANY scene.
+Each FullView® camera uses several discrete cameras to provide unrivaled panoramic images and video of any scene: that is, of a scene without any constraint, such as on object distance or motion.

-In particular, FullView provides 360°, artifact-free, seamless video that has several times the image resolution of competing "seamless" video — see Comparison below.
-Then, with FullView cameras, objects can be seen much more clearly and much farther away.
+In particular, FullView provides unrivaled, live, up-to-360°, artifact-free, blur-free, seamless video that has several times the image resolution of "seamless" video produced by competing techniques (see Comparison below).
+With FullView, objects can be seen far more clearly and much farther away than with other technologies, as evident from FullView's images (see Gallery).

 Our Camera Design

-The basic FullView design has multiple cameras effectively looking out in different directions from substantially the same viewpoint, with each but at most one camera looking off an individual planar mirror.
+Each FullView design has multiple cameras effectively looking out in different directions from a single viewpoint — without parallax — with each but at most one camera looking off an individual planar mirror.

 A Four-Camera Design

-Whereas several variants of the above design are possible, its original implementation by FullView was the first to provide seamless, artifact-free composite images from multiple cameras.
-This implementation — executed at Bell Labs in 1995 exactly as illustrated above and then described in A True Omni-Directional Viewer — has been on permanent display in the lobby of Bell Labs at Murray Hill, NJ since around 2000, where it is photographed below in 2009.
+Whereas several variants of the above design are possible, its implementation by FullView in 1995 was the first to provide seamless, artifact-free composite images from multiple cameras.
+This implementation, executed at Bell Labs as illustrated above and then described in A True Omni-Directional Viewer, has been on permanent display in the lobby of Bell Labs at Murray Hill, NJ since 2000, where it was photographed below in 2009.

 Original FullView Camera